-Recordkeeping and Reporting (continued) Yes No N/A Comments Injury and illness records (forms 300, 300A, and 301) are kept at the worksite for at least five years.
+Recordkeeping and Reporting Yes No N/A Comments Injury and illness records (OSHA 300, 300A, and 301) are kept at the worksite for at least five years.
 Worker medical and exposure records are retained for the time required for each specific type of record.
-Worker training records are kept and accessible for review by workers, as required by OSH standards.
-All work-related fatalities are reported to KY OSH within 8 hours.
-All work-related in-patient hospitalizations, including heart attacks, amputations, and loss of an eye are reported to KY OSH within 72 hours.
+Worker training records are kept and accessible for review by workers, as required by OSHA standards.
+All work-related fatalities are reported to KYOSH within 8 hours.
+All work-related in-patient hospitalizations, amputations, and loss of an eye are reported to KYOSH within 72 hours.